First answer

 "I prefer studying alone because it is comfortable."

 Practise IELTS Speaking out loud with Maya.
-Answer a Part 1, 2, or 3-style prompt, get one focused fix, then retry immediately.
+Answer one IELTS-style question, get one focused fix, and see a personal recap.

 Current question